 Pennhurst Asylum Today

-Raw, negative emotions filled the halls of Pennhurst years ago, and most of that heaviness hasn’t left, it’s ingrained in the walls, the floors, the ceilings.
-Today, Pennhurst sits as a part haunted attraction-part memorial to the dead.
-It is hoped that we do not forget what happened here, as it is necessary to remember mistakes of the past to prevent them from happening in the future.
+Raw, negative emotions filled the halls of Pennhurst years ago, and most of that heaviness hasn’t left; it’s ingrained in the walls, the floors, the ceilings.
+Today, Pennhurst sits as a part haunted attraction, part memorial to the dead.
+It is hoped that we do not forget what happened here, as it is necessary to remember the mistakes of the past to prevent them from happening in the future.

 For more haunted asylums, check out our article on the Trans-Allegheny Lunatic Asylum!